wanderingcoderr/api/README.md

 4. Recoveries and Deceased information is also available through raw_data3.json now.
 Use the "Current Status" field to extract that information.

-All other aggergate APIs retain the same behaviour.
+All other aggregate APIs retain the same behaviour.
 CSV files for the same are also available through `api.covid19india.org/csv/latest/raw_data{n}.csv`